220418-UTA-SH-Java-Enterprise/training-repo/demos/1 - Java/Review Questions - W1.md

 - What is the difference between the Comparable and Comparator interfaces?
 - What are generics?
 What is the diamond operator (<>)?
 - Create and instantiate a generic class.
 Create and use a generic method.
+- What is the generic wildcard?
+What does it mean?
+How do you use in your Java code?
 - How do you serialize / deserialize an object in Java?
 - Difference between FileReader and BufferedReader?
 - Explain the try-with-resources syntax